Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

    The condition $(2y_i - 1)(w \cdot x_i + b) > 0$ is equivalent to the true classification $y_i = \hat{y}_i$.
 When this product is positive, it indicates that the prediction matches the true label, resulting in zero loss for that particular sample.
 Conversely, if the product is negative, the prediction does not match the true label, which contributes to the loss.

 2. *Normalization by Sample Size*
    Dividing by $n$ (the total number of samples) helps standardize the loss value across datasets of different sizes.
-Without normalization, datasets with more samples would inherently have larger loss values, even if the model’s classification performance remained consistent.
+Without normalization, datasets with more samples would inherently have larger loss values, even if the model's classification performance remained consistent.

 3. *Discrete Nature of the Loss*
    Due to the indicator function $\mathbb{1}$, this loss is non-differentiable, making it challenging to optimize directly.
 Minimizing the 0/1 loss exactly is typically impractical, and so alternative approaches—such as using differentiable approximations—are common in machine learning.
 This limitation is what motivates the use of functions like the **hinge loss** or **logistic loss**.
 These alternatives approximate the 0/1 behavior while enabling efficient optimization.